THE NO BARRIERS LIFE

 Through participation in mentally, physically, and emotionally challenging events, personal reflection, and group interaction and conversation, we encourage veterans to reflect on their past experiences, recognize their present situations, and explore future possibilities – reminding them that what’s within them is stronger than what’s in front of them.

 The No Barriers experience is unique because of the No Barriers Life curriculum and post-experience meaningful engagement aspect of the program that amplifies the impact on our participants.
 As participants progress through the lifecycle, their experience can become transformative.
 When initially selected for an expedition, they begin to anticipate participating in the experience and positive feelings grow – an enjoyable experience.
 During the preparation phase, they get to know the No Barriers staff through positive interaction and begin to understand that we care about them and the experience builds toward becoming impactful.
-No Barriers, through the No Barriers Life curriculum, elevates the effect of the outdoor experience, creating a long-term, lasting impact on the participant through a deliberate focus on the future and designation of specific goals and objectives.
+Through the No Barriers Life curriculum, we elevate the effect of the outdoor experience, creating a long-term, lasting impact on the participant through deliberate focus on the future and designation of specific goals and objectives.
 Following the completion of an expedition and returning home, participants experience a feeling of loss, emptiness, regression or even a lack of connectedness similar to a return from a deployment.
-No Barriers’ Meaningful Engagement phase is designed to minimize the impact of that regression on the participant and engage them in the No Barriers community.
+No Barriers’ Meaningful Engagement phase is designed to minimize the impact of that regression on the participant, help them focus on the goals they set during the experience, and engage them in the No Barriers community.

 THE NO BARRIERS WARRIORS EXPERIENCE

-No Barriers Warriors experiences range from one day events to longer backcountry expeditions (4 day, 7 day, 12-21 day).
-Through generous support, our programs are offered at 100% no cost to veterans.
+No Barriers Warriors experiences range from one-day events to longer backcountry expeditions (5 day, 7 day, 10-21 day).
+Through generous support, our programs are offered at no cost to our veterans.

 HOW WE ARE UNIQUE